 Let's dedicate the merit.
 "For the rest of our lives, may we grow in strength and apply great effort to gain success in inner fire meditation.
-We can then share our success so that the universal community attains bliss."
+We can then share our

 Never Forget Inner Fire

 The yoga of inner fire is a profound teaching, and it should be used in a meaningful way.
 You should meditate on inner fire as much as possible.
 It is really such a simple technique.